cmsgs/android_device_samsung_galaxytab/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-02-07
+    Refreshed repo and rebuilt.
+    Backed out codeworkx's bluetooth fix, it seems to make things worse.
+Added stopping and cleaning up hciattach if it fails.
+Now if Bluetooth start fails, just try starting it again.
+    Removed overlay and copybit built from source, they cant both be installed.
+Use binary copybit since the ones built from the source use wrong kernel headers.
+Camera shows some signs of life now.
+    Patched code that calls gralloc to remove usage flags not known by froyo gralloc.

 2011-02-03 New kernel from Update1
     Refreshed repo and rebuild with latest
     added codeworkx's brcm_patchram_plus fix that should hopefully fix bluetooth initialization